Code | HDARG |

 The HDip Arts: Study of Religions gives you an intensive course in the study of religions.
 The course will appeal to those who have a degree, but have not previously studied religions to degree level.

 You’ll select modules drawn from the undergraduate course ‘Religions and Global Diversity’.
-Through this programme, you’ll have access to research-informed teaching in a variety of religious traditions such Hinduism, Buddhism, Islam, Christianity and East Asian religions and in methods and theories in the academic, cross-cultural study of religions.
+Through this programme, you’ll have access to research-informed teaching in a variety of religious traditions including Hinduism, Buddhism, Islam and Christianity, and to methods and theories in the academic, cross-cultural study of religions.

 The Higher Diploma in Arts shall consist of modules to the value of 60 credits taken from a range of existing 2nd and 3rd Arts modules in the relevant subject.

-Over the year, you will study a range of religious traditions and approaches to the study of religions through the following modules: (modules are 10 credits unless otherwise indicated).
+Over the year, you will study a range of religious traditions and approaches to the study of religions through a selection you make based on available modules for the particular academic year, drawn from the following modules:

-Dissertation in the Study of Religions: offers supervised research in any area you’re specially interested, whether or not it’s been covered in the HDip programme.
+The Dissertation in the Study of Religions offers supervised research in any area of interest in the study of religions, whether or not it has been covered in the taught modules of the HDip programme.

 Registration with the Teaching Council: For applicants who are taking the Higher Diploma with a view to Teaching Council subject registration, the Higher Diploma is recognised by the Teaching Council for teacher subject registration.
 In general, if you wish to qualify with Religion as a teaching subject, you are advised to refer to the school curriculum and match the modules to that broad field.
 Modules are chosen in consultation with the programme coordinator in September.